standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

-# Objective FHIR User Guide
+# CIMPL Class Library (aka Objective FHIR)

 >**Note:** This documentation is in draft form.

-_This is an introductory guide to Objective FHIR Version 1.0, implemented in the Clinical Information Modeling and Profiling Language (CIMPL).
+_This is an introductory guide to CIMPL's class library: **Objective FHIR Version 1.0**.
 The Guide assumes some knowledge of CIMPL.
-If you're looking for a quick introduction to CIMPL and `shr-cli` environment setup, try the [Hello World](cimpl6Tutorial_helloWorld.md).
-If you're looking for a more in-depth introduction, try the [Tutorial](cimpl6Tutorial_detail.md).
-Or, see the [CIMPL 6 Reference Manual](cimpl6Reference.md)._
+If you're looking for more information on CIMPL, see the [CIMPL 6 Tutorial](cimpl6Tutorial_detail.md), the [CIMPL 6 User Guide](cimpl6UserGuide.md), or the [CIMPL 6 Reference Manual](cimpl6Reference.md)._

 ***